Margaret Atwood, Salman Rushdie Headline 2019 Booker Prize Shortlist

 "Anyone who reads all six of these books would be enriched and delighted, would be awe-struck by the power of story, and encouraged by what literature can do to set our imaginations free," he added.

-One title on the shortlist may jump out immediately to readers: Atwood's The Testaments, the highly anticipated follow-up to her perennial best-seller and syllabus staple, The Handmaid's Tale.
-That novel earned a spot on the Booker's 1986 shortlist after its release, and its recent television streaming adaptation has become a prize favorite in its own right.
+One title on the shortlist may jump out immediately to readers: Atwood's The Testaments, the highly anticipated follow-up to her perennial bestseller and syllabus staple, The Handmaid's Tale.
+That novel earned a spot on the Booker 1986 shortlist after its release, and its recent television streaming adaptation has become a prize favorite in its own right.

 Florence said Atwood's previous work sets the bar "unusually high for her" — but even so, with the dystopian sequel, "she soars."

-Note: A previous version of this story misspelled author Elif Shafak's last name as Safak.